mbamobioma1/hello-world/README.md

-# How to Create Navbar that Responds to different Screen sizes
+# How to Create Navigation bar(Navbar) that Responds to different Screen sizes
 ![The image isn't showing because you are offline](https://www.ixtlan.si/wp-content/uploads/2019/09/quattro_krka_1_shutterstock_421766797-2.jpg)
 95% of websites are built with a navbar attached at the top which, looks good on different screen sizes.
 Navbar helps users to access information fast and easily.
 To make your website user-friendly and interactive; attach a navbar to the top of your website.